flying0dancing/testudo/readme.md

   "metadataPath": "[optional] the location of this product's meta-data folder, and which is followed product folder structure, i.e. E:\\ComplianceProduct\\fed\\src\\Metadata",

-  "metadataStruct": "the meta-data structure which in under "metadataPath", i.e.FED_FORM_META.ini",
+  "metadataStruct": "[optional] the meta-data structure which in under "metadataPath", i.e.FED_FORM_META.ini",

   "databaseServer": {
     "name": "its Name",